Jackson Pike Survival Guide to Franklin County Jail

 - Last names: A-G are Sun/Thurs, H-O are Mon/Fri, and P-Z are Tues/Sat.

-- Not much else is guaranteed.
-Hopefully you get placed in a chill tank with some guys that are just looking to pass their time peacefully.
-You may find a couple people you get along with and talk with.
+Not much else is guaranteed.
+Hopefully, you get placed in a chill tank with some guys that are just looking to pass their time peacefully.
+You may find a couple of people you get along with and talk with.
 Just be wary of verbal confrontations or affronts, trading food or commissary in advance, or gambling, since these can lead to fights.